ajithrnayak/ajith_blog/content/posts/2022-12-10---vuejs_using_youtube_api_in_gridsome_site/index.md

 There you have it, we were able to determine the "playlistId" for uploads to Fireship.io channel using the channel ID.

-Next, retrieve the playlist items i,e videos in the "uploads" playlist.
+Next, for the obtained "playlistId," retrieve the playlist items, i,e videos in the "uploads" playlist.

 ###### Get Playlist Items